 The input formatting function in Figure 1 provides several operations on media streams and video objects.
 The input formatting function results in one or more elementary streams conforming to the profile, tier, level or any other performance constraints of the video decoder instance expected to consume them including buffer fullness of the hypothetical reference decoder model.
 These operations are defined in an atomic way such that more complex operations can be achieved by combining them as long as the final output consists of valid elementary streams.
 The actual implementation of those combined operations is out-of-scope of this specification and can be subject to optimization by the implementers.
 Example of possible implementations are provided in Annex D.

-A media stream contains one or more video objects and a video object is contained into one elementary stream.
+A media stream contains one or more video objects, and a video object is contained into one elementary stream.
 Each video object in an elementary stream provides information for enabling the defined operations such as a mean to determine the location and the dimension of the video object in the picture, the number of luma and chroma samples in the video object, the bit depth of the coded picture of the video object and so on.

 Concepts